-9. the proposed plan of development of the area included within the project; and
+9. the proposed plan of development of the area included within the project; and compliance with this rule shall be filed on or before the hearing.

 10. a schematic diagram of existing and/or proposed injection well(s) as set out in §405.B.3 of this Order.